 In addition, nicotine-free e-cigarette liquid may be toxic to cells.

-Another 2018 in-vitro study found that exposure to flavoring additives in e-cigarettes can harm blood vessel cells in the heart, which are known to play a role in long-term heart health.
-The death of these cells can lead to vascular conditions, such as high blood pressure, diabetes, and heart disease.
+A third 2018 in-vitro study found that exposure to flavoring additives in e-cigarettes can harm blood vessel cells in the heart, which are known to play a role in long-term heart health.

 There’s a substantial amount of research documenting the harmful effects of nicotine, though most studies focus on nicotine exposure from smoking tobacco.